-You can get involved in an animal volunteering project at a bear rescue centre to help provide rescued bears with optimum levels of care – sun bears are the rarest of the world’s eight bear species.
-Alternatively, help protect elephants by joining an active conservation team that provides a sanctuary to rescued Asian elephants.
+You can help protect elephants by joining an active conservation team that provides a sanctuary to rescued Asian elephants.

-Volunteers are needed all year round at the Bear Rescue project and the Elephant Conservation project.
+Volunteers are needed all year round.
 Climate wise, Cambodia has a tropical climate and can be hot and humid all year round.
 Temperatures average between 23-30°C, peaking in April and May and dropping to their coldest in the dry season from December to February.
 The main rainy season runs from May to November but there can be tropical rain showers all year round.